- Monevator - https://monevator.com -

 Here’s a few other things to note.

 Fund sizes – All five index trackers in our top table have hundreds of millions in assets under management (AUM).
 Efficiencies of scale typically kick in above £100 million.
-The iShares ETF is more than 13 times the size of the SPDR ETF, but their performance is neck-and-neck over ten years.
+The iShares ETF is more than eight times the size of the SPDR ETF, but their performance is neck-and-neck over ten years.

 Fixed income – The trackers in our table are equity funds.
 Owning additional high-quality government bonds is crucial to help you not to freak out during a stock market crash.